Elizabeth-Edwards-Lab/rdase_db/reference/Task.md

 3. update the compound and protein information => Done; but there are still some sequences are not found in fasta
 4. create the sequence and compound relationships and link them; => Done; need to make the linkage looks better
 5. also update the download contents
-6. recreate the Blast database
+6. recreate the Blast database (DONE)

 About submit sequence: